History of Heroin and Opium Use and Abuse

 1300’s Opium disappears for two hundred years from European historical record.
 Opium had become a taboo subject for those in circles of learning during the Holy Inquisition.
 In the eyes of the Inquisition, anything from the East was linked to the Devil.

-1500 The Portugese, while trading along the East China Sea, initiate the smoking of opium.
+1500 The Portuguese, while trading along the East China Sea, initiate the smoking of opium.
 The effects were instantaneous as they discovered but it was a practice the Chinese considered barbaric and subversive.

 1527 During the height of the Reformation, opium is reintroduced into European medical literature by Paracelsus as laudanum.
 These black pills or “Stones of Immortality” were made of opium thebaicum, citrus juice and quintessence of gold and prescribed as painkillers.

-1600’s Residents of Persia and India begin eating and drinking opium mixtures for recreational use.Portugese merchants carrying cargoes of Indian opium through Macao direct its trade flow into China.
+1600’s Residents of Persia and India begin eating and drinking opium mixtures for recreational use.Portuguese merchants carrying cargoes of Indian opium through Macao direct its trade flow into China.

 1606 Ships chartered by Elizabeth I are instructed to purchase the finest Indian opium and transport it back to England.